Tadeas-Jun/Tadeas-Jun/README.md

 👋 Hiya, I'm Tadeas Jun!

-I make Android apps, games, Discord bots, and sometimes websites.
+I make websites, Discord bots, and sometimes Android apps and even games.
 I'm also a writer.

 I'm available for freelance work in the areas mentioned in the **My skills** section below.
 If you want to reach out, feel free to do so via *contact@tadeasjun.com*, or on Discord at **@tadeasjun**.
 You can also check out my [portfolio website](https://www.tadeasjun.com/).